jaymarichua/quant-q-a/conditional_probability.md

 Many modern machine learning techniques rely on Bayes' theorem; a way to update beliefs upon discovery of new information.

+A memorable quote from last year on X, was a conditional "If you are true Bayesian,..."; which prompted revisiting my understanding of Bayes' theorem.
+I found an in-depth summary from Stanford: `https://plato.stanford.edu/entries/bayes-theorem/` and `https://plato.stanford.edu/entries/rationality-normative-utility/`.

+Level 1 understanding: Machine learning involves updating beliefs upon new information utilising on Bayes' theorem.
+For some reason, the legal page has a practical discussion `https://plato.stanford.edu/entries/legal-probabilism/#BayeNetwForLegaAppl` as to how Bayesian nets are used for induction and leads easily to the discussion topic of induction itself `https://plato.stanford.edu/entries/induction-problem/`.

 <h5>References</h5>

 _Ref._ _Conditional Probability.
 Brilliant.org.
 Retrieved 02:45, January 24, 2024, from https://brilliant.org/wiki/conditional-probability/_